rhrazdil/bridge-filtering-cni/README.md

   - provided CIDR subnets are matched against packet destination address (packet receiver)
   - by default, all subnets are denied.
 Subnets configured in multiple `ConfigMaps` are combined using logical OR.
   - ports match destination port of a packet
 - subnets: array of subnets to allow.
-If this field is not specified, or if it's empty, no subnets are allowed.
+If this field is not specified or it's empty, no subnets are allowed.
   - cidr
     - a particular CIDR (Ex.
 "192.168.1.1/24","2001:db9::/64") that is allowed
     - leave empty or unspecified to match all IPs.
   - except
     - list of CIDRs or IP ranges for which traffic should be dropped
 - ports: array of ports to allow.
-If this field is not specified, or it it's empty, no ports are allowed.
+If this field is not specified or it's empty, no ports are allowed.
   - protocol
     - protocol name in string.
 Supported protocols are tcp, udp
     - leave empty or unspecified to match all protocols